-osed Maximum Aggregate Ame ount of

-Title of Each Class of Securities to be Registered Off ering Price (1) Registra ation Fee (2)
+Title of Each Class of Securities to be Registered Proposed Maximum Aggregate Offering Price (1) Amount Registration

-Class A Units consisting of: \$ 9,000,000
+Class A Units consisting of:

 (i) Common Stock, par value \$0.01 (3)

 (ii) Warrants to purchase Common Stock (4)

-Class B Units consisting of: \$ 3,000,000
+Class B Units consisting of:

 (i) Series A Convertible Preferred Stock, par value \$0.01

 (ii) Warrants to purchase Common Stock (4)

-Common Stock issuable upon conversion of Series A Convertible Preferred Stock (3) -
+Common Stock issuable upon conversion of Series A Convertible Preferred Stock (3)

+Placement agent's warrants to purchase Common Stock (4)

-Common Stock issuable upon exercise of warrants to purchase Common Stock (3) \$ 12,000,000
+Common Stock issuable upon exercise of warrants to purchase Common Stock (3)

-Total \$ 24,000,000 \$ 2,781.60(5)
+Total \$ 24,000,000 \$ 2,7 781.60(5)

-(1) Estimated solely for the purpose of calculating the amount of the registration fee in accordance with Rule 457(o) under the Securities Act.

-- (2) Calculated pursuant to Rule 457(o) based on an estimate of the proposed maximum aggregate offering price. - (3) Pursuant to Rule 416 under the Securities Act, the securities being registered hereunder include such indeterminable number of additional shares of common stock as may be issued after the date hereof as a result of stock splits, stock dividends or similar transactions. - (4) No additional registration fee is payable pursuant to Rule 457(g) under the Securities Act. - (5) Previously paid.
+- (1) Estimated solely for the purpose of calculating the amount of the registration fee in accordance with Rule 457(o) under the Securities Act. - (2) Calculated pursuant to Rule 457(o) based on an estimate of the proposed maximum aggregate offering price. - (3) Pursuant to Rule 416 under the Securities Act, the securities being registered hereunder include such indeterminable number of additional shares of common stock as may be issued after the date hereof as a result of stock splits, stock dividends or similar transactions. - (4) No additional registration fee is payable pursuant to Rule 457(g) under the Securities Act. - (5) Previously paid.